nastajus/wvchallenge-nodejs/README.markdown

 1. Does your solution use appropriate datatypes for the problem as described?

-## Target Evolving Answers
+## Explanations:
-1. Having chosen to implement this in Nodejs despite a Java background, the nature of nested JavasScript function calls when designing the MVP seems quite flat & non-modular to me.
-For example nesting validation logic inside the middleware callback, or having all possible HTTP Request endpoints in one file seems unusual to me. *TBD: I'd like to revisit to attempt a greater logical separation, such as with `module.exports`.
-Initially I'll begin with a single `index.js` file to centralize in, expand into additional modules when passing by*.
+1. Absolutely!
 1. Employees & Expenses seem like a very logical initial separation.
 I considered following with a higher level abstraction such as Reports, but recalculating this on-demand seems sufficient for now.
 The value in persisting such results with a small data set isn't worthwhile, however performance at scale could benefit from storing those results.
 I have established a basic relationship with unique identifiers such as auto-incrementing integers, so an expense must reference an existing employee.
-    1. **a design decision regarding business logic, but not regarding models/entities themselves**: Initially the front-end will handle HTTP requests from the simple yet limiting `<form method="POST" ..>` instead of using the more versatile `XMLHttpRequest` object in dozens of lines of code. *If this project were to continue, I'd merely displaying the results of the expenses uploaded, by providing in-page editing directly, per-expense, per-employee, etc. In which case, it would permit a wider Restful API of full CRUD, supporting GET POST PUT and DELETE.*
 1. **Folders:** I tried to follow standard hierarchical layouts to isolate various files.
 Many subfolders were either imposed or conventionally used due to each library's design.
 Sometime I didn't know where to ideally put things, so I just made a root-level sub-folder to isolate them. **Code:** The root `/index.js` was too large so I isolated some of the Routers into separate files.
 Any endpoint accessing just an `:identifier` was put into the same file.
 1. Absolutely!

 ## Lessons Learned
 ### JavaScript
-* Initially I began with assumptions of JavaScript I didn't realize I had, until I began trying to treat it in familar ways like Java.
+* Initially I began with assumptions of JavaScript I didn't realize I had, until I began trying to treat it in familiar ways like Java.
 For example I assumed variable references would *pass by reference*, which is typically not the case.
 However I've learned I can achieve that affect with arrays [here](https://stackoverflow.com/questions/5865094/how-can-i-store-reference-to-a-variable-within-an-array), so I intend to leverage that in my designs.
-* *TBD: Perhaps discuss implementation equivalent of a static variable counter from Java as applied in a JavaScript context, such as mentioned [here](https://stackoverflow.com/questions/1535631/static-variables-in-javascript).
-However I've realized I don't need to initialize it in the application layer, that solely the database should be responsible for generating unique IDs, so I may just discard this section.*
+* Having chosen to implement this in Nodejs despite a Java background, the nature of nested JavasScript function calls when designing the MVP seems quite flat & non-modular to me.
+For example nesting validation logic inside the middleware callback, or having all possible HTTP Request endpoints in one file seems unusual to me.
-* *TBD: Padding trick with `.slice( negative )` [here](http://www.codigomanso.com/en/2010/07/simple-javascript-formatting-zero-padding/).*
+* Used a padding trick with `.slice( negative )` from [here](http://www.codigomanso.com/en/2010/07/simple-javascript-formatting-zero-padding/).

-### Node
-* *TBD: Possibly discuss any of: package management (?), any libraries (?), any IDE-specific things (like Webstorm's Typescript Language Service) (?), any general TypeScript-specific things (like needing a matching `@types/libxyz` version to your library) (?).*

 ### Databases
+* The middleware driver/library selected to connect to the underlying database affects your code significantly.
+The core body implementations of all routers are just massive blocks of Sequelize API code.
-* *TBD: Table names are case-sensitive depending on your system, per [here](https://stackoverflow.com/questions/2009005/are-column-and-table-name-case-sensitive-in-mysql), noticed while setting up Sequelize & double-checking.*
+* Table names are case-sensitive depending on your system, per [here](https://stackoverflow.com/questions/2009005/are-column-and-table-name-case-sensitive-in-mysql), noticed while setting up Sequelize & double-checking.